cookiefission/cheatsheet/tmux.md

 Swap panes with another in specified direction: `tmux swap-pane -[ULDR]` or `prefix + { or }`

-Select the next pane in the specified direction: `tmux select-pane -[ULDR]` or `prefix
+Select the next pane in the specified direction: `tmux select-pane -[ULDR]`